claasd/caffoa.net/readme.md

 Furthermore, you can overwrite the generateCompareOverloads  settings on object level by setting `x-caffoa-generate-comparer: false|true` on the schema.

+You can also specify if an object should be sealed or not by setting `x-caffoa-seal: false|true` on the schema.
+This will override any other sealing logic.

 # Client generation
 additionally to the functions, you can generate a client that will use the same model classes for your API.
 The client is generated as a partial class, so you can add your own methods to it.